Treasury risk – introduction

 The Group's interest costs in respect of its borrowings will increase in the event of rising interest rates.
 To reduce this risk the Group monitors its mix of fixed and floating rate debt and enters into derivative financial instruments to manage this mix where appropriate.
 SIG has a policy of aiming to fix between 50% and 75% of its average net debt over the medium-term.

-In order to manage its interest exposure within this policy, £40.0m of floating-to-fixed interest rate swaps were entered into in August 2015.
-The percentage of average net debt at fixed rates of interest at 31 December 2014 is 72% (2013: 98%) and on a gross debt basis is 64% (2013: 82%), which is within the Group's targeted medium-term range.
+In order to manage its interest exposure within this policy, £30m of floating to fixed interest rate swaps were entered into in August 2015.
+The percentage of net debt at fixed rates of interest at 31 December 2015 is 57% (2014: 72%) and on a gross debt basis is 55% (2014: 64%), which is within the Group's targeted medium-term range.

 Foreign currency risk

 SIG has a number of overseas businesses whose revenues and costs are denominated in the currencies of the countries in which the operations are located.
-51% of SIG's 2014 continuing revenues (2013: 55%) were in foreign currencies, being primarily Euros and Polish Zloty.
-The vast majority of SIG's sales and purchases are not cross-border.
-When cross-border transactions occur, it is SIG's policy to eliminate currency exposure at that time through forward currency contracts, if the exposure is considered to be material.
+48% of SIG's 2015 continuing revenues (2014: 51%) were in foreign currencies, being primarily Euros and Polish Zloty.
+Less than 2% of SIG's sales and purchases are cross-currency.
+When cross-currency transactions occur, it is SIG's policy to eliminate currency exposure at that time through forward currency contracts, if the exposure is considered to be material.

 The Consolidated Balance Sheet of the Group is inherently at risk from movements in the Sterling value of its net investments in foreign businesses and the Sterling value of its foreign currency net debt.

 For currencies where the Group has significant balance sheet translational risk, SIG seeks to mitigate this risk by holding financial liabilities and derivatives in the same currency to partially hedge the net investment values.
-The Group's policy for currencies where a material balance sheet translational exposure exists is that the Group will hold financial liabilities in that particular currency in proportion to the overall Group ratio of net debt to capital employed.
+The Group's policy is that for currencies where a material balance sheet translational exposure exists, the Group will hold financial liabilities in that particular currency in proportion to the overall Group ratio of net debt to capital employed.

-SIG had the following net borrowings/(cash) denominated in foreign currencies, held partially to hedge the assets of overseas businesses (including cash and cash equivalents):
+SIG had the following net debt denominated in foreign currencies, held partially to hedge the assets of overseas businesses (including cash and cash equivalents):

-In the first quarter of 2015 the Group entered into three commodity derivative financial instruments to hedge a portion of the UK, Polish and French commercial vehicle fuel requirements for 2015 and 2016.
+In Q1 2015 the Group entered into four commodity derivative instruments to hedge a portion of the UK, Polish and French fuel requirements for 2015 and 2016.
 At 31 December 2015 two of these commodity derivative instruments had matured and two remain outstanding, hedging c.59% of the Group's 2016 anticipated variable fuel cost.
 There were no commodity instruments outstanding at 31 December 2014.

 Counterparty credit risk